Cole Stoudt: 2014 season

 The 2014 football season was Stoudt’s senior season.
-Out of 13 games during the entire season, he started 8 of those games.
-He had 1,892 yards and 9 touchdowns with 624 snaps for the season as well as 63.2% pass completion percentage.
-He was ranked 6th in school history for the pass completion percentage and 7th in the Atlantic Coast Conference in passing completion efficiency for the 2014 season.
+Out of 13 games during the entire season, he started eight of those games.
+He had 1,892 yards and nine touchdowns with 624 snaps for the season as well as 63.2% pass completion percentage.
+He was ranked sixth in school history for the pass completion percentage and seventh in the Atlantic Coast Conference in passing completion efficiency for the 2014 season.
 Overall for his college career, Stoudt threw only 11 interceptions yet 10 of those were in his final year playing at Clemson.
-He threw 3 interceptions in an ACC rivalry game versus Georgia Tech; as Clemson went on to lose that game 28–6, breaking a 6-game winning streak which was a major damper in the Tigers season as it got close to bowl games.
+He threw three interceptions in an ACC rivalry game versus Georgia Tech; as Clemson went on to lose that game 28–6, breaking a six-game winning streak.
 In his final college game, Stoudt delivered a winning performance at the 2014 Russell Athletic Bowl with a final score of 40–6.
-Cole Stoudt had 4 touchdowns, throwing for 3 and running for another.
+Stoudt had four touchdowns, throwing for three and running for another.
 He completed 26 of 36 pass attempts for a season high of 319 yards.
 He was honored as Most Valuable Player and team offensive player-of-the-game for the Russell Athletic Bowl.

 Professional career

-Shortly after the conclusion of the 2015 NFL Draft, Stoudt was signed by the San Diego Chargers as an undrafted rookie free agent.
+Shortly after the conclusion of the 2015 NFL draft, Stoudt was signed by the San Diego Chargers as an undrafted rookie free agent.
 On May 20, 2015, Stoudt was released by the Chargers.